Getting started: Shopify basics

 The product description is displayed on product pages.
 Shopify has some great tips on how to write product descriptions that sell.

-Shopify allows you to add different variants of products — say, different colors or sizes of one product.
+Shopify allows you to add different variants of products — say, different sizes of one product.
 These product variants will be displayed in a dropdown on the product page.

 Scroll down to the Variants section of the product edit page and click Add variant.

-For example, "Color" would be the option name, and its option values would be "Red, Blue, Yellow".
+For example, "Size" would be the option name, and its option values would be "Small, Medium, Large".